 The battery in Axis body worn cameras is designed to provide at least 80% of its original capacity after 500 full charge cycles.
-The body worn system report can be used to check the current number of charge cycles.
+Information about the current number of completed charge cycles is available in the body worn system.
 Axis recommends you replace the battery after 500 cycles.